yay-couch/couch-js/README.md

 ##Couch##

-Simply port of [Couch](https://github.com/qeremy/couch) for Node.js.
+Simply port of [Couch](https://github.com/qeremy/couch) library for Node.js.

 Notice: See CouchDB's official documents before using this library.